stiofanEimeid/the-online-cookbook/testing.md

 Search options include text search and search by filter.
 Filters include cuisine, dietary requirements and meal-time.

+Dietary options...

+Pagination..

+Individual recipe pages provide fundamental information as well as a recipe image at the top of the page.

+Clicking on each ingredient or step adds strikes them out or adds a text-decoration property of 'line-through' so users can more easily keep track of the cooking materials and process.

 2. **Add, update and delete my own recipes.**

 Only registered and logged in users may add recipes to the database.
 If the user attempts to navigate to the add recipe page without registering or logging in, they will be met with an error message prompting them to login or register.
 Registered users may add recipes at any time using the add recipe tab contained in the navbar or by selecting the add recipe button in their account page under the 'My Recipes' tab.
 All recipes must have at least one step or ingredient.
 Both steps and ingredients may be dynamically added and removed.
 Once the user is satisfied with the recipe they have written, they may submit it to the database.
 The date and time of submission is noted and passed into the document.

+What fields are required?

 Users may edit or delete any and all of their recipes by navigating to each recipes resptive page.
 If the session username matches the author of the recipe, the user will be given the option to edit or delete their recipe if they so wish.
 If a user decides to edit the recipe, they will be taken to a page that mirrors the page they used to upload the recipe in the first place, with each input area occupied by the current details of the recipe.
 Users may delete all but one of the recipes steps and/or ingredients.
 Once the user is happy with their changes, they may submit the recipe.
 A note is made of when the edit took place and contained in the recipe document.